-In addition to performances in his native country, Matthew has toured extensively; giving performances in Spain, Sweden and North America and featured in magazines that include; Classical Guitar, Guitar Tutor and the American classical music publication Fanfare, the later praising both the compositions and performances (on his recording of Portraits Of North America and Britten’s Nocturnal, after John Dowland), writing…
+In addition to performances in his native country, Matthew has toured extensively; giving performances in Spain, Sweden and North America and featured in magazines that include; Classical Guitar, Guitar Tutor, We Are Cult and the American classical music publication Fanfare, the later praising both the compositions and performances (on his recording of Portraits Of North America and Britten’s Nocturnal, after John Dowland), writing…

 “Sear has the measure of the music…control and pace.
 A fine composer and guitarist”.
 Fanfare 2014

-He studied classical guitar and piano, as an undergraduate at The Guildhall School Of Music and subsequently, under the supervision of composer and guitarist Dr Martin Vishnick, gaining Licentiates in classical guitar performance from both the London College and Royal Schools of Music.
+He studied classical guitar and the piano as an undergraduate at The Guildhall School Of Music - and subsequently, under the supervision of composer and guitarist Dr Martin Vishnick, gaining Licentiates in classical guitar performance from both the London College and Royal Schools of Music.

 As a post graduate, Matthew studied orchestration under Bazz Elmes and guitar and composition, under Dr Stephen Goss (on The University Of Surrey’s Masters degree programme).
 Upon graduation, he studied subsequently as a private student under Royal College Of Music professor and renowned concert guitarist Carlos Bonell, culminating in a Fellowship in classical guitar performance, the London College Of Music’s highest award.
 Today he is listed today, as a former “distinguished pupil'“ of the maestro.